A short course on Tensor algebra and analysis, with applications to differential geometry: Conjugation product, transpose, symmetries

-If $\Lq\in\Lq$in$(\Ve)$ has the major and minor symmetries, then the independent symmetry relations are actually 60 (some minor and major symmetries coincide), so in such a case $\Lq$ depends upon 21 independent components only.
-This is the case of the elasticity tensor.
+If $\Lq\in\Lq$in$(\Ve)$ has the major and minor symmetries, then the number of independent symmetry relations is actually 60 (some minor and major symmetries coincide), so in such a case $\Lq$ depends upon 21 independent components only.
+This is the case, for instance, of the classical elasticity tensor.

-Finally, the 6 {\it Cauchy-Poisson symmetries} are those of the type \bes L_{ijkl}=L_{ikjl}. \ees A tensor having the major, minor and Cauchy-Poisson symmetries is {\it completely symmetric}, i.e. swapping any couple of indices gives an identical component.
-In that case, the number of independent components is of only 15.
+Finally, the 6 {\it Cauchy-Poisson symmetries}\footnote{The Cauchy-Poisson symmetries have played an important role in a celebrated diatribe of the XIXth century in elasticity, that between the so-called {\it rari-} and {\it muti-constant} theories.} are those of the type \bes L_{ijkl}=L_{ikjl}. \ees A tensor having the major, minor and Cauchy-Poisson symmetries is said to be {\it completely symmetric}, i.e. swapping any couple of indices gives an identical component.
+In that case, the number of independent components is only 15.